 Open the Azure Stack Marketplace and connect to Azure.
-To do so, select the Marketplace management service, select Marketplace items, and then select Add from Azure.
+To do so, select the Marketplace management service, select Marketplace items, and then select Add from Azure:

 The portal displays the list of items available for download from the Azure Marketplace.
 You can filter products by name, publisher and/or type of product.
-You can also click on each item to view its description and additional information about it, including its download size.
+You can also click on each item to view its description and additional information, including its download size:

 Select the item you want, and then select Download.
 Download times vary.

 After the download completes, you can deploy the new marketplace item as either an Azure Stack operator or user.

 To deploy the downloaded item, select + Create a resource, and then search among the categories for the new marketplace item.
 Next select the item to begin the deployment process.
 The process varies for different marketplace items.

 If Azure Stack is in a disconnected mode and without internet connectivity, you use PowerShell and the marketplace syndication tool to download the marketplace items to a machine with internet connectivity.
 You then transfer the items to your Azure Stack environment.
 In a disconnected environment, you cannot download marketplace items by using the Azure Stack portal.

 The marketplace syndication tool can also be used in a connected scenario.

 - Part 1: Download from Azure Marketplace.
 On the computer with internet access you configure PowerShell, download the syndication tool, and then download items from the Azure Marketplace.